AlynxZhou/hexo-theme-aria/README.md

 6. Custom CSS and JavaScript：

-	If you need to cover some CSS style of ARIA, just edit `themes/aria/source/css/custom.styl` which will be added last and won't influence CVS.
+	If you need to cover some CSS style of ARIA, just edit `themes/aria/source/css/custom.styl` which will be added last.

-	If you need some custom JavaScript, just edit `themes/aria/source/js/custom.js` which will be added last and won't influence CVS.
+	If you need some custom JavaScript, just edit `themes/aria/source/js/custom.js` which will be added last.

 # LICENSE: